Anthony Fantano: Public image

 The Needle Drop won the 2011 O Music Awards in the "Beyond the Blog" category.
+Rolling Stone included Fantano in their list of the 25 most influential content creators of 2024.
+On Complexs "Hip-Hop Media Power Ranking: The 2026 Edition", Fantano was ranked at #6 out of #25.
 In 2014, Nick Veronin of Wired said of Fantano: "Instead of deploying ten-dollar words to describe a riff or synth tone, Fantano relies on gestures, clenching his fists or contorting his elastic, expressive face.
 It gets at some of the more ephemeral qualities of music that written words can't begin to touch".

 When asked about the merits of Fantano's reviews, veteran music critic Robert Christgau said in 2019:

 [Fantano] seems to have arrived at a plausible brand of 21st-century rockcrit taste that runs toward what I'll call dark prog [...]
 Nowhere near as insensible to hip-hop/r&b as dark proggers tend to be, but note that very few female artists crack his top 10s, which in 2018 was really missing the action.
 Fantano seems to have figured out a way to make some kind of living by disseminating his own criticism in the online age.

 In his 2019 book Perfect Sound Whatever, comedian James Acaster called Fantano's best albums of 2016 list "a real music fan's Top 50" and said of Fantano: "Perhaps more than anybody else, he appreciates how the reviewer's role has changed since the internet became a thing [...]
 The job of a reviewer used to be telling people what's worth their money but now it's telling people what's worth their time."
 In September 2020, New York Times culture correspondent Joe Coscarelli described Fantano as "probably the most popular music critic left standing".
 According to Coscarelli, Fantano has successfully brought an "old art to a new medium" and has revitalized the record review format for a younger generation of music consumers.

-Beyond critical appraisals, Fantano's visibility within online music culture has been underscored by recurring appearances in mainstream discourse and internet memes.
-In September 2022, a tongue‑in‑cheek video on his second channel prompted a social‑media exchange with Drake that drew coverage from music and entertainment outlets.
-In 2024, a video addressing Vultures 1 by Kanye West and Ty Dolla Sign provoked significant backlash from segments of West's fanbase, reflecting Fantano's continued role in shaping online music debates.